AnyLog-co/documentation/high availability.md

                'status' : 'active'}},
 </pre>

-The cluster includes the list of tables that use the cluster for storage.
+The cluster policy includes the list of tables that use the cluster for storage.
 If the same table is listed in multiple clusters, the data of the table is split between the clusters.

 Notes:
 1) A cluster is a logical definition, the actual storage is on the operator nodes that are associated with the cluster (and all the operators assigned to a cluster maintain the same data).
-2) The ID and Date attributes of the policy are added by the network protocol.
+2) A policy ID and Date attributes of the policy are added by the network protocol.
-3) A policy ID uniquely identifies a policy, therefore, the ID of the cluster policy uniquely identifies the cluster.
+3) The policy ID uniquely identifies the cluster.

 ## The Operator Policy